-HARO is a sourcing service that connects journalists and bloggers.
-The platform is widely used by PR professionals and content marketers for building quality backlinks.
+HARO (Help A Reporter Out) is a sourcing service that connects journalists and bloggers.
+PR professionals and content marketers use the platform for building high-quality backlinks.

-After you sign up and subscribe to the relevant topics, you’ll start receiving regular source requests in your inbox.
+After you sign up and subscribe to the relevant topics, you’ll receive regular source requests in your inbox.

-Typically, HARO sends emails filled with fresh queries three times a day, from Monday to Friday.
+HARO sends emails filled with new queries three times a day, Monday through Friday.

-After you look through the requests and pick the most relevant ones, you need to craft your answer and send it to the email provided at the top of every topic.
+After you review the requests and pick the most relevant ones, you need to craft your answer and send it to the email associated with the query.

-Authors usually mention the website the topic will be published on, so you can also control the quality of domains your links appear on!
+Authors usually mention the website on which they’ll publish the topic, so you can also control the quality of the domains your links appear on.

-With this approach, you’ll build a lot of quality links to your homepage faster than you would do with guest posting or even traditional link building outreach.
+With this approach, you’ll build many quality links to your homepage faster than with guest posting or traditional link-building outreach.

-However, it often (almost always, to be honest) happens that authors don’t mark your response even if they decide to use it.
+However, authors often don’t mark your response even if they decide to use it.

-Many will tag you when sharing the article on LinkedIn, so it’s important for you to send your social handle along with every response.
+Many will tag you when sharing the article on LinkedIn, so remember to send your social handle along with every response.

 Step 4: Be cautious with what you link to on your site

-Along with inbound links (the ones that lead to your website from external sources) and internal links (the ones that go from one page on your domain to a different page within the same domain), there are outbound links.
+Along with inbound links (the ones that lead to your website from external sources) and internal links (the ones that go from one page on your domain to another), there are outbound links.

-These are links from your website to external domains.
+These are links from your website to external (other) domains.

 Outbound links are additional signals of what your page is about.
-That’s why linking to contextually matching pages is good for both your website and the linked one, and referring to completely irrelevant content is harmful to your authority and rankings.
+That’s why linking to contextually matching pages is good for both your website and the one you link to, and referring to completely irrelevant content harms your authority and rankings.

-Mind that adding irrelevant, low-quality links to your own site can also hurt your link profile.
+Adding irrelevant, low-quality links to your site can hurt your link profile.

 ✔ Link to relevant external sources